sojashivam/Chat-bot-for-subject-learning/README.md

-# Coding Money Chatbot
+# Chat bot for subject learning

-A chatbot designed to assist students in learning various subjects by providing helpful resources, answering questions, and offering study tips.
+This chatbot designed to assist students in learning various subjects by providing helpful resources, answering questions, and offering study tips.

 ## Features